 Overview of China's labor laws

-The Labor Law defines the rights and obligations of both parties and protect the legitimate rights and interests of workers while the Labor Contract Law was adopted to ensure efficient implementation of the employment rules and principles mentioned in the labor law.
+The Labor Law defines the rights and obligations of both parties and protects the legitimate rights and interests of workers while the Labor Contract Law was adopted to ensure efficient implementation of the employment rules and principles mentioned in the labor law.

 Other labor laws instituted centrally that investors should take note of when doing business in China include: